-Lions Bay's air quality is some of the best in the Lower Mainland.
-Help keep it that way!
+No Fire is a Healthy Fire - Lions Bay's air quality is some of the best in the Lower Mainland.
+Let’s help keep it that way!

 Both short- and long-term exposures to particle pollution from wood smoke has been linked to serious health problems, especially in children, older adults, and those with heart or respiratory problems.